1. Is Tsunamika a brand?

 5. Where does the money go when donations are given to the project?

 The money goes into production and distribution of Tsunamika.
 The issue of surplus money is not yet there and we have not solved a problem that is not there.
 As far as the vision of how to spend the money is concerned, it will be spent in developing the consciousness of all the people involved, not only the people in the villages affected by Tsunami, but also the people who receive Tsunamika.
 We are exploring an integral method of economic development, sustainability, education, creativity and spiritual growth of society as a whole, not just one section of the society.
-People are on different stages of their growth, those who requires financial support gets financial support, those who seek spiritual growth receives that from Tsunamika.
+People are on different stages of their growth, those who require financial support gets financial support, those who seek spiritual growth receives that from Tsunamika.

 6. How much money do the fisherwomen earn?